nyamakawa/lwjgl-test-shader/README.md

 # lwjgl-test-shader

-Test project with Clojure and OpenGL(with LWJGL).
+Test project for Clojure and OpenGL(with LWJGL).

 ## Usage